 One of these was for a show called Caesars 24/7 on A&E. The production company had shot about 20 hours of footage, but trusted us to take all the dailies and create a 20-minute tape for A&E. When that show went to series, we were invited on as producers/directors.

 Today, we are a full-fledged production company (we have 7000 square feet next to Universal Studios) and repped by CAA.
 However, instead of forcing talented people with great pitches to “fib” their way through our door, we’ve taken the step of welcoming pitches from people willing to sign submission agreements.

-What was the hardest thing for you to learn when you were starting out?
+What was the hardest thing for you to learn about reality TV when you were starting out?